 CITI Registration Instructions to take an additional CITI course: click here.

-Training Documentation: After you complete the online CITI course, you should print a completion report for your records.
-CITI will email the completion report to the SLU training coordinator so that the IRB will have a record of your training.
+Training Documentation: Save the training completion report for your records.
+If CITI training is taken with your SLU email address and Banner ID, the IRB will also have record of your training.
 Documentation of an approved educational program must be on file with the IRB Office before research on human subjects may begin.

 GCP Training: Mandatory for NIH-Funded Biomedical or Behavioral Health Clinical Trials